openpracticelibrary/openpracticelibrary/event_storming.md

 - It gives you the big picture of the solution by placing technical implementation details in context of the business process
 - It is particularly effective way to kick start Domain Driven Design

 ## Related Practices

-- [User Story Mapping](user_story_mapping.md) is a great way to create an iterative delivery plan for the business process you design with Event Storming
+- [User Story Mapping](user_story_mapping.md) is a great way to create an Agile delivery plan for a business process designed with Event Storming
 - [Journey Mapping](http://www.designkit.org/methods/63) can provide a high level overview of the business process before using Event Storming to get into the details

 ## Who do you need?